Posterior circulation infarction

 Symptoms and the clinical syndromes are related to each common site of arterial blood flow occlusion.
 Common symptoms and signs include dizziness/vertigo, dysarthria, dysphagia, unilateral limb weakness, ataxia, gaze palsy/diplopia, and/or visual field deficits.
 Less than 1% of patients present with one symptom 4.

-It is important to emphasize that the face arm speech test (FAST), a prehospital stroke screening tool, is less sensitive in posterior circulation infarctions and it may be one cause of delay on the diagnosis 1.
+It is important to emphasize that the face arm speech test (FAST), a prehospital stroke screening tool, is less sensitive in posterior circulation infarctions and may be one cause of delay on the diagnosis 1.

 Both the anterior and posterior circulations have embolism from the heart, aorta, and proximal arteries as the main cause of infarction.
 These two systems share the same vascular coats and are under the same arterial pressures 3.

 CT, which is the main brain imaging modality in hyperacute stroke, unfortunately, has a known limited sensitivity to assess strokes involving the posterior circulation, especially in the posterior fossa structures 1-3.
 MRI is the most sensitive.

 Treatment and prognosis